-- Empty Clean Dry.
-When recycling, make sure all items that you place in your recycling bin are empty, clean and dry.
-You don't need to scrub them down, just rinse and let dry for five minutes before recycling.
+- Empty.
+Clean.
+Dry™.
+When recycling, make sure all items that you place in your recycling bin are empty, clean, and dry.
+You don't need to scrub them down, just rinse and let them dry for five minutes before recycling.

 - Know what to throw.
-Check with your local waste services provide to ensure that you know which items are recyclable in your area and which items are not.
+Check with your local waste service provider to ensure that you know which items are recyclable in your area and which items are not.

 For more articles about recycling, please visit our blog.